-- Fishing operators work to very tight margins and do not want their fishing gear to fail - Fishing gear is expensive; with some individual fishing gear costing up to €200k - Fishing gear design and development appears to often follow informal processes based on key people's knowledge and experience in the company rather than following a structured design and development process - Fishing gear is often assembled in Europe with components procured from suppliers in India, China and South Korea - Fishing gear is generally made to order; therefore, there is often a lot of dialogue between the fishing operators and fishing gear manufacturers and/or assemblers - Customisation of fishing gear is very common, with adaption based on individual experience, leading to a variety of co-design of fishing gear - Fishing gear are typically repaired and modified by the fishing operators and/or sometimes by the fishing gear suppliers as part of contracts with fishing operators
+- Fishing gear is generally made to order; therefore, there is often a lot of dialogue between the fishing operators, and fishing gear manufacturers and/or assemblers - Customisation of fishing gear is common, with adaption based on individual experience of fishing operators, leading to a variety of co-design of fishing gear - Fishing gear are typically repaired and modified by the fishing operators and/or sometimes by the fishing gear suppliers as part of contracts with fishing operators

-Туре Name Active or How the fishing gear are What the fishing gear Position in the ocean Catch Notes Passive used are made of Finfish Shellfish Nets Trawls (Pelagic) Active Nets are towed by one or two boats (pair trawling) A cone-shaped net with a closed 'cod-end' to holds the catch Midwater Herring Hoki Mackerel Specific mesh sizes, exclusion devices and acoustic deterrents prevents bycatch Trawls (Demersal) Active Nets are towed by one or two boats (pair trawling) A framed cone-like net with a cod-end bag Ocean Bottom Atlantic cod Rockfish Hake Shrimp Dredges Active Rigid structures rake the seabed to dislodge the catch into the net which is dragged over the sediment A triangle iron frame with a front bar (with or without teeth).
+Туре Name Active or How the fishing gear are What the fishing gear Position Notes Passive used are made of in the ocean Finfish Shellfish Nets Trawls (Pelagic) Active Nets are towed by one or two boats (pair trawling) A cone-shaped net with a closed 'cod-end' to holds the catch Midwater Herring Hoki Mackerel Specific mesh sizes, exclusion devices and acoustic deterrents prevents bycatch Trawls (Demersal) Active Nets are towed by one or two boats (pair trawling) A framed cone-like net with a cod-end bag Ocean Bottom Atlantic cod Rockfish Hake Shrimp Dredges Active Rigid structures rake the seabed to dislodge the catch into the net which is dragged over the sediment A triangle iron frame with a front bar (with or without teeth).
 Has either fine nets or a metal collecting basket.
 Ocean Bottom Scallops Oysters Clams Specific mesh sizes and escape panels prevents bycatch.
-Highly regulated to prevent the loss of habitat Purse Seine Active A vertical net 'curtain' is placed in the water which traps the catch by drawing in the bottom of the net Bottom-weighted nets Midwater Salmon Herring Tuna Mackerel Danish Seine Active Nets are towed by one or two boats (pair trawling) Tunnel shaped net Ocean Bottom Tiger flathead Eastern school whiting Gillnets (Stationary) Passive Nets are placed in the water (in a line, a circle, left drifting, or stationary) and entangle Wall or curtain of netting that hangs in the water - size of fish caught can be Shallow Water Manitoba Whitefish Salmon Attaches acoustic deterrents to nets to deter marine mammals
+Highly regulated to prevent the loss of habitat Purse Seine Active A vertical net 'curtain' is placed in the water which traps the catch by drawing in the bottom of the net Bottom-weighted nets Midwater Salmon Herring Tuna Mackerel Danish Seine Active Nets are towed by one or two boats (pair trawling) Tunnel shaped net Ocean Bottom Tiger Flathead Eastern School Whiting Gillnets (Stationary) Passive Nets are placed in the water (in a line, a circle, left drifting, or stationary) and entangle Wall or curtain of netting that hangs in the water - size of fish caught can be Shallow Water Manitoba Whitefish Salmon Attaches acoustic deterrents to nets to deter marine mammals

-Туре Name Active or How the fishing gear are What the fishing gear Position Catch Notes the catch determined by the mesh size Hook & Line Longlines Active Lines are dragged behind boat Long lines of baited hooks All levels of depth Swordfish Tuna Halibut Sablefish Weights are placed on lines and use tori lines to prevent unintended interactions with non- target fish, seabirds and other marine life Surface (Pelagic) Active Uses hooks to catch fish Long lines of baited hooks Surface & Midwater Swordfish Tuna Bottom (Demersal) Active Uses hooks to catch fish Long lines of baited hooks Ocean Bottom Halibut Rockfish Cod Pole & Line (Chumming) Active Creates the illusion of a school of prey fish by spraying water from the back of the boat and scattering small bait fish onto the sea surface A hand-held wooden or fibreglass pole with a short line and barbless hook attached Midwater Tuna Handlines, Jigs & Trolls Active Uses hooks to catch fish yet the lines are shorter than longlines & in the water for a shorter time One hook to one fishing line All levels of depth Tuna, Swordfish Mahi-mahi Cod Haddock Traps Pots Passive Stationary enclosed spaces Consists of wood, wire Ocean Lobster Mesh walls should be sized so
+Туре Name Active or How the fishing gear are What the fishing gear Position Catch Notes Passive used are made of in the ocean Finfish Shellfish the catch determined by the mesh size Hook & Line Longlines Active Lines are dragged behind boat Long lines of baited hooks All levels of depth Swordfish Tuna Halibut Sablefish Weights are placed on lines and use tori lines to prevent unintended interactions with non- target fish, seabirds and other Pole & Line (Chumming) Active Creates the illusion of a school of prey fish by spraying water from the back of the boat and scattering small bait fish onto the sea surface A hand-held wooden or fibreglass pole with a short line and barbless hook attached Midwater Tuna marine life Handlines, Jigs & Trolls Active Uses hooks to catch fish yet the lines are shorter than longlines & in the water for a shorter time One hook to one fishing line All levels of depth Tuna Swordfish Mahi-mahi Cod Haddock Pots Stow Bag Nets Fixed Traps Passive Stationary enclosed spaces with cone-shaped entrance tunnel that are laid on the seabed for 24 hrs then are hauled onto a boat for harvesting and re-baiting.
+Consists of wood, wire netting or plastic & rope Ocean Bottom Lobster Crabs Shrimp Sablefish